christianvoigt/argdown/README.md

 ## Documentation

 Currently, the project is still in its beta phase, so please excuse the lack of documentation.
-It is next on our list.
+We are working on it and our first tutorial will be published soon.

+For now, we started a  [FAQ](https://github.com/christianvoigt/argdown/wiki/Argdown-FAQ).
+If you have any questions open a Github issue and we will try to answer as soon as possible.

 ## Build Setup for Argdown Browser Demo